Top 10 Causes of Stress at Work

 It’s easy to assume that leaders probably have higher stress levels when compared to their employees.
 However, that’s far from the truth.

-According to a study conducted in 2012, leaders usually have lower stress levels than non-leaders.
-And why?
-Because of control.
+In fact, according to a study conducted in 2012, leaders usually have lower stress levels than non-leaders.
+Why is that?
+Because of the control, a higher management role comes with it.

 3. Toxic work environment

-We’ve all heard about toxic work environments.
+We’ve all heard about toxic work environments and how they generate high workplace stress.
 But do we really know how to recognize them?

-A toxic environment is often related to daily dramatic situations, absence of order, and dysfunctional behaviors by peers or bosses, among others.
+A toxic environment is often defined by daily dramatic situations, absence of order, and dysfunctional behaviors by peers or bosses, among others.

 4 people bullying a woman of their team